-The provision for employee entitlements to wages, salaries and annual leave represents the amount which the company has a present obligation to pay resulting from employee services provided up to the balance date.
-The provisions have been calculated at undiscounted amounts based on current wage and salary rates and include related on-costs.
+The provision for employee entitlements to wages, salaries, annual leave and long service leave represents the amount which the company has a present obligation to pay resulting from employee services provided up to the balance date.
+The provisions other than for long service leave have been calculated at undiscounted amounts based on current wage and salary rates and include related on-costs.